 So being a nonconformist is actually good for you if you think that standing up for what you believe in is more important than wanting to fit in.

-And how would others react to your nonconformist behavior?
+And how would others react to your nonconformist behaviour?

-An article published in MIT Sloan Management Review states:
+An article published in the MIT Sloan Management Review states: